True Lies: Plot

-Harry Tasker leads a double life: to his legal secretary wife, Helen, and his rebellious daughter Dana, he is a boring salesman for business software often away on business trips, but in actuality, he is a secret agent for Omega Sector, a top-secret U.S. counterterrorism agency.
-Harry, along with his teammates Albert "Gib" Gibson and Faisil, infiltrate a party in Switzerland hosted by billionaire Jamal Khaled, where Harry meets beautiful art dealer Juno Skinner.
-Eventually they learn that Juno is not only Khaled's art dealer, but that she is being paid by an Islamic terrorism group called "Crimson Jihad", led by Salim Abu Aziz.
-Harry visits her undercover as a potential buyer to learn more, leading Aziz and his men to attempt to kill him.
-Harry fights them off, but loses Aziz in pursuit.
-As a result, he misses the birthday party that Helen and Dana had planned for him.
+Harry Tasker, to the knowledge of his wife Helen and his daughter Dana, is a mild-mannered computer hardware salesman often away on business trips.
+In reality he works for Omega Sector, a top-secret U.S. counterterrorism agency.
+Harry, aided by his teammates Albert "Gib" Gibson and Faisil, infiltrates a party in Switzerland hosted by billionaire Jamal Khaled.
+At the party, Harry approaches Khaled's art dealer Juno Skinner, who is also a paid agent of "Crimson Jihad", a terrorist organization led by Salim Abu Aziz.

+Posing as a potential art buyer, Harry visits Juno, leading the terrorists to attempt to kill him.
+Harry fights them off but loses Aziz in a pursuit.
+As a result, Harry misses the birthday party that Helen and Dana planned for him.
+The next day, Harry goes to Helen's office to reconcile with her, but instead overhears her secretly arranging to meet someone called Simon.

-Harry goes to Helen's office the next day to smooth matters over and surprise her for lunch, but overhears her making secret arrangements to meet a man named Simon.
-Suspecting Helen is having an affair, he uses Omega Sector resources to learn that Simon is a used car salesman who pretends to be a covert agent to seduce women.
-In disguise, Harry and other Omega agents kidnap Helen and Simon.
-After terrifying Simon into keeping away from Helen, Harry and Gib interrogate Helen using a voice masking device and learn that she is desperately seeking adventure because of Harry's constant absences.
-Harry thus arranges for Helen to participate in a staged spy mission, where she is to seduce a mysterious figure (who is actually Harry himself) and plant a bug in his hotel room.
-Aziz's men suddenly burst in, kidnap the couple, and take them to an island in the Florida Keys.
+Suspecting Helen is having an affair, Harry uses Omega Sector resources to learn that Simon is a used car salesman, who pretends to be a spy to seduce women.
+In disguise, Harry and other Omega agents arrest Helen and Simon.
+After terrifying Simon into keeping away from Helen, Harry and Gib interrogate her while hiding their identities.
+They learn she is suffering a midlife crisis and is desperately seeking adventure.
+They arrange for Helen to participate in a staged spy mission, where she is to seduce a mysterious figure (who is actually Harry) and plant a bug in his hotel room.
+As the fake mission proceeds, Aziz's men burst in and capture Helen and Harry.